mainwp/mainwp-child/readme.txt

 = 2.0.12 - 4-16-15 =
 * Fixed: Bug for the MainWP iThemes Security Extension
 * Fixed: Bug for the MainWP WordFence Extension
-* Fixed: Bug where the MainWP Child plugin was breaking cron jobs on child sites
+* Fixed: Bug where the MainWP Child plugin was breaking Cron jobs on child sites

 = 2.0.11 - 4-12-15 =
 * Fixed: Upcoming extension bug